-Because so much hard work has undoubtedly been done to overcome substance abuse and addiction, relapse can be difficult to understand.
+Because so much hard work has undoubtedly been done for people struggling with addiction, relapse can be difficult to understand.
 This is especially true for those still in rehab, or freshly viewing the world through the eyes of sobriety.
-However, even with seemingly the best relapse prevention program, relapse still happens.
+However, even with seemingly the best prevention program, relapse still happens.

-Just as addiction had been able to mutate and grow more aggressive as time went by, so must relapse prevention.
-Throughout the course of life there will be many unexpected elements that can arise, and some may threaten sobriety.
+Just as addiction had been able to mutate and grow more aggressive as time went by, so must the ability to resist substance use.
+Throughout the course of life, there will be many unexpected elements that can arise, and some may threaten sobriety.
 A relapse prevention plan must function for both the present and future triggers, in order to be effective.

-Unfortunately, there are many more factors that can contribute to relapse.
+Unfortunately, there are many more factors that can contribute to substance use disorders.
 Yet the most important takeaway is understanding the difference between sober thoughts, and thoughts of addiction.
 While MAT may be available, it may not benefit everyone on their individual path.
 Because of the potential risks of MAT for some, a more holistic approach may be necessary.
-Many holistic practices can be implemented into a relapse prevention plan, to better cope with triggers.
+Many holistic practices can be implemented into a plan, to better cope with triggers.

 When a person is said to relapse, often the assumption is their actual physical return to active addiction.
 Yet it’s not that simple.
 In reality, many thoughts, emotions, and actions have taken place even before this.
-Even before an individual begins to abuse a substance again, they have already relapsed.
+Even before a person begins substance use disorder again, they have already relapsed.